rafael-fae/devlinks/README.md

 <h1 align="center"> DevLinks </h1>

 <p align="center">
-This project was developed based on the Devlinks program by Rocketseat, a course focused on web technologies. <br/>
+Project built as part of Rocketseat's Devlinks program, a course focused on web technologies. <br/>
-<a href="https://lp.rocketseat.com.br/devlinks/inscricao?utm_source=github&utm_medium=descricao&utm_campaign=capture-devlinks&utm_term=organic&utm_content=descricao-github-mayk-brito">Click here to access the Devlinks program in video format.</a>
+<a href="https://devlinks-github.maykbrito.dev/">Click here to access the course in video format.</a>
 </p>

 <p align="center">
   <a href="#-tecnologias">Technologies</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#-projeto">Project</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#-layout">Layout</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
-  <a href="#memo-license">License</a>
+  <a href="#memo-licença">License</a>
 </p>

 <p align="center">